How to Replace a Window Screen

 The most popular window replacement screens material is fiberglass, the type we’re installing.
 Its flexibility makes it the easiest to use.
 If you make a mistake, you can take it out of the frame and try again.
 Aluminum screen is sturdier, but you only get one chance.
 The grooves you’ve made with the screen rolling tool are there to stay.

-All three materials come in gray or black to match your other window screens.
+Most screen materials come in gray or black to match your other window screens.
 You can also get shiny aluminum as well as sun-shading fabrics in bronze and brown tones.

 Know the size of your window when you go to the home center.
 It will sell pre-measured rolls to fit nearly any opening size.
 If your screen frame is taller than 36 inches, it should have a center support to keep it from bowing in once the material is in place.
 Newer screens usually come with this support.

 If your long screens don’t have a support, you can make one out of aluminum frame stock.
 It’s located near the screening supplies in most stores.
 The aluminum stock can be cut with a tin snips and trimmed to fit.
-Keep reading to learn about a common type of screen repair: replacement.

 Project step-by-step (6)